williamzhangNU/RAGEN/ragen/env/spatial/Readme.md

 - Can only query visible objects
 - Must move strategically to discover all relationships

-### Semi-Active Exploration
-- Agent can ask about any two objects
-- More flexible than active mode

 ### Passive Exploration
 - System provides complete exploration history
 - No agent movement required